Jake McCarthy Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.8 K/9, which ranks 11th in MLB.
+- The 8.8 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in MLB.

-- The Giants surrender the 10th-fewest home runs in baseball (78 total, one per game).
+- The Giants surrender the ninth-fewest home runs in baseball (79 total, one per game).

+- Walker (2-0) gets the start for the Giants, his third of the season.

+- The right-hander last pitched on Thursday against the San Diego Padres, when he went one scoreless inning without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.